All Donations to the PBS documentary APPASSIONATO are fully tax deductible.

 Juilliard String Quartet violist, Molly Carr

-APPASSIONATO is a new PBS documentary by Jackie Paré about the struggle to put priceless musical instruments where they belong—in the hands of gifted musicians.
-Thanks to generous donors, the star performers in this film carry these masterpieces that are begging to be heard into concert halls but also to some surprising places: prisons, war zones, underserved schools, ICU's, and veterinary hospitals.
+APPASSIONATO, a PBS documentary in the works by Jackie Paré, tells the powerful story of putting rare instruments where they belong—into the hands of gifted musicians.
+Thanks to generous donors, the star performers in this film carry these masterpieces—made hundreds of years ago in and around Cremona, Italy—into the world's most famous concert halls but also to some surprising places: prisons, war zones, poor African villages, ICU's, and veterinary hospitals.

 Watch the trailer below!